wxgao33/xMarkerFinder/README.md

 -t the threshold of P value for plotting (default: 0.05)
 ```
 - Input files:
-metadata.txt: the clinical metadata of the training dataset.
+train_metadata.txt: the clinical metadata of the training dataset.
 filtered_abundance.txt: filtered relative abundance profile after preprocessing.
 covariates.txt: covariates identified in Step 3 (newly generated tab-delimited file where each row is a covariate, example file is provided).
 - Output files: